cloudfoundry-tutorials/what-is-cf/content/docs/overview.md

 * **Make security and compliance an accelerator.** In many IT shops, security and compliance are seen as impediments to getting to production.
 Because Cloud Foundry focuses on self-service and standardization, security and compliance are core to the platform.
 Self-service capabilities available to developers have been tested and approved by operators and security teams.
 No overbearing approval processes or ticketing systems are needed.

 You may have heard the mantra "make doing the right thing, the easy thing." **Cloud Foundry makes doing the fast, outcome-focused, secure, compliant, proven, right thing the easy thing**.
 This enables entire organizations to be more productive, more fun to work at, and have a bigger impact on your bottom line.
+This is the Cloud Foundry way.